Is the Builder Allowed to Change the Layout? RERA Rules Explained

 4. What if the change is due to government regulation?

-Allowed, but the builder must still inform buyers formally.
+Allowed, but the builder must still formally inform the buyers.

 Conclusion